 To seek our true Marsala, look for the term “Superiore Riserva” on the label.
 Your mind will be blown with the flavors of toasted almonds, fresh figs, and chocolate-coated raisins.
 They make for great aperitifs.

 Sicilian Wine Regions: Catania

 Catania is defined by the heart of Sicily: Mount Etna, the still-active volcano that the entire island is balanced upon.
-Located on the North eastern shore, the region is famous for it’s black volcanic soils.
-It’s building are built of the same stone, and it’s roofs are blackened by centuries of volcanic plumes.
+Located on the Northeastern shore, the region is famous for its black volcanic soils.
+Its buildings are built of the same stone, and its roofs are blackened by centuries of volcanic plumes.

-The largest city is also named Catania, and has been rebuilt dozens of times since its founding in 729 BCE.
-The town has not only been destroyed by lava flows, but also earthquakes, wars, and social unrest.
+The largest city is also named Catania and has been rebuilt dozens of times since its founding in 729 BCE.
+But, unfortunately, the town has been destroyed by lava flows and earthquakes, wars, and social unrest.

 The Wines of Etna

-The specialness of this region can be inferred by the fact that was the first recognized wine appellation in Sicily (it earned its DOC in 1968), a full nine months before Marsala.
-The essential red grape varietal of this region is Nerello Mascalese, crafting a complex but wild wine that often feels like a confluence of wild-grown fruit and a core of intense core of minerality.
+The specialness of this region can be inferred by the fact that it was the first recognized wine appellation in Sicily (it earned its DOC in 1968), a full nine months before Marsala.
+This region’s essential red grape varietal is Nerello Mascalese, crafting a complex but wild wine that often feels like a confluence of wild-grown fruit and a core of intense minerality.

 The whites of the region include native varieties include Carricante and Catarratto.
 The former produces light and ethereal wines that are simple and perfect with summer fish dishes.
 Cattaratto is lush and intense, going toward tropical fruit infused with tarragon.